zhwang2001/Recurrent-Neural-Network-Trading-Bot/Readme.md

-Time series forecasting with a Recurrent Neural Network
+#Time series forecasting with a Recurrent Neural Network

-This trading bot was an attempt at building a passive source of income Overtime i've added higher quality indicator data to my training datasets and the cost functions have decreased However this bot is missing 1 crucial piece of data that will greatly enhance its performance Market depth / level 2 data has been well documented in research and at trading firms as having strong predictive power This is due to the fact that the information contained in the order books are unfilled limit orders.
+This trading bot was an attempt at building a passive source of income Over time i've added higher quality indicator data to my training datasets and the cost functions have decreased However this bot is missing 1 crucial piece of data that will greatly enhance its performance Market depth / level 2 data has been well documented in research and at trading firms as having strong predictive power This is due to the fact that the information contained in the order books are unfilled limit orders.
 If there is an inbalance